icopy-site/awesome/docs/awesome/awesome-cheminformatics.md

 <a id="lib-ml"></a>
 ### Machine Learning

-* [DeepChem](https://github.com/deepchem/deepchem) - Democratizing deep learning for Chemistry.
+* [DeepChem](https://github.com/deepchem/deepchem) - Deep learning library for Chemistry based on Tensorflow
 * [chainer-chemistry](https://github.com/pfnet-research/chainer-chemistry) - A Library for Deep Learning in Biology and Chemistry.
+* [pytorch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/) - A PyTorch library provides implementation of many graph convolution algorithms.

 <a id="lib-web"></a>
 ### Web APIs